How to pitch your idea to a company?

 If you can, send samples out to people that didn’t listen and approach them in a different way.
 Be creative when approaching companies–you have to try to stand out from the rest.

-The Agreement.
 If you manage to get a company interested in your idea, make sure you have a team of experts helping you throughout the negotiation.
 Find a commercial lawyer to work on the details of your agreement with the company.
 There are multiple potential options: you can either sell your patent, get a lump sum amount plus a royalty agreement, or a royalty agreement only with no up-front payment.
 The company may also require exclusive rights to manufacture, distribute, or sell the product.
 They might even be interested in just buying the product from you.
 It is critical that these details be written correctly in the agreement between you and the company.